Doors Open RI Festival

-Doors Open Rhode Island is a new program that connects people to local places of cultural, historical and architectural significance in an effort to bridge communities and inspire new perspectives on our cities.
-In partnership with cultural and community organizations across the state, Doors Open RI provides behind-the-scenes access to Rhode Island’s best-kept secrets through programs and tours planned throughout the year culminating in a FREE open house festival that will pilot with 20 sites across Providence on Saturday, September 23, 2017.
+The Festival is the signature event of Doors Open RI, a new program that connects people to local places of cultural, historical and architectural significance in an effort to bridge communities and inspire new perspectives on our cities.
+In partnership with cultural and community organizations across the state, we organize behind-the-scenes access to Rhode Island’s best-kept secrets through innovative programs and tours planned throughout the year.

-Doors Open Rhode Island was launched through a 2016 Embark Fellowship from the Swearer Center for Public Service at Brown University.
+Doors Open Rhode Island was launched through a 2016 Embark Fellowship I received from the Swearer Center for Public Service at Brown University.
+I am the Founder and Director of Doors Open RI, and organize our programs with the help of three interns, an advisory board and countless amazing volunteers.

 Funeral for the Fogarty Building